UCLComputerScience/COMP0016_2020_21_Team25/App/Services-API/README.md

 The `getName()` method should be used to check what service was returned to determine how to read its metadata, if required.

+An example implementation showing how to retrieve responses can be found in test package.

 The following section defines the required parameters needed by each service.
 See the [*"Adding Services"*](#adding-services) section for more information on how to integrate new services.